 The failure to use planning documents, including hazard mitigation plans, to establish funding priorities is disturbing and likely to result in ineffective and incomplete disaster recovery without consideration of mitigating future disasters.
-SETRPC's allocation methodology exacerbates this problem, by making adequate funding for effective programs unavailable and misdistributing funding.
+The allocation methodologies used by the COGs exacerbates this problem, by making adequate funding for effective programs unavailable and misdistributing funding.

-I. Buyout and Accquistion Programs:
+i.
+Buyout and Accquistion Programs:

-Allocating funding for a buyout program based solely on "storm impact" fails to take into account not only unmet need, but whether areas allocated funding are prone to and have a history of repeated flooding, the level of risk to the residents or neighborhoods, and whether there are other options for hazard mitigation.
-Buyouts are not a panacea for all Hurricane Harvey damage, but should be used only when they are the best or only option.
+Allocating funding for a buyout program that does not include whether areas allocated funding are prone to and have a history of repeated flooding, the level of risk to the residents or neighborhoods, and whether there are other options for hazard mitigation is ineffective and inefficient.
+Buyouts are not a panacea for all Hurricane Harvey damage, but should be used only when they are the best or only option.7

-SETRPC and its local jurisdictions must make use of data available through the National Flood Insurance Program about concentrations of repetitive loss properties in order to effectively suballocate this funding.
+The COGs must make use of data available through the National Flood Insurance Program about concentrations of repetitive loss properties in order to effectively suballocate this funding.
 The Community Rating System (CRS) offers jurisdictions advice on locating concentration areas of repetitive loss properties, collecting remote data on these properties and determining the cause of the ongoing flooding problems there.
-This type of investigation will be essential in locating areas that are suited to buyouts, as opposed to individual homes that were damaged and should be rebuild with mitigation in mind or areas where poor infrastructure is to blame.
+Many jurisdictions that have applied for FEMA Hazard Mitigation